mrasamny/Recitation1/README.md

 <th>Encrypted Message:</th><td>c</td><td>d</td><td>d</td><td>a</td><td>b</td><td>c</td><td>c</td><td>b</td>
 </tr>
 </table>
 Notice that the password was repeated (i.e. in red in the table above).
 The way to implement this is to keep track of the index of the character in the message being encrypted and take the modulo with respect to the length of the password.
-This will ensure that the index into the password constitently rotates back to 0.
-For example, for the message **'badc<span style="color:red;">a</span>dcd'**, the second **<span style="color:red;">a</span>** in red has the index of 4.
-The length of the password **'bdac'** is 4.
+This will ensure that the index into the password consistently rotates back to 0.
+For example, for the message <strong>'badc<span style="color:red;">a</span>dcd'</strong>, the second <strong><span style="color:red;">a</span></strong> in red has the index of 4.
+The length of the password <strong>'bdac'</strong> is 4.
 Taking 4 % 4 results in 0.
 This means that the password character with an index of 0 will be used.

 # Implementation